How do I submit a claim?

 We want to make it as easy as possible for you to submit your claims.
 Here are the steps.

-1. Fill out the appropriate claims form.
+1. Fill out the appropriate claim form.
 The form you need depends on your plan and the service you want to be reimbursed for.
 Forms can vary depending on the type of care you received.
 If you get health care through the government, you’ll fill out a different form.
-Please visit our list of claims forms to find the one you need.
+Please visit our list of claim forms to find the one you need.

-2. Attach the original copies of your receipts to the claims form.
+2. Attach the original copies of your receipts to the claim form.
 The receipts should include an itemized list of the services you want us to reimburse you for.
 We can’t accept cash register receipts, canceled checks or money order stubs.

 What do my receipts need to have on them?

-To help us process your claim, please be sure that your receipts and claims forms include:
+To help us process your claim, please be sure that your receipts and claim forms include:

 - The enrollee's name